 Title IX requires all federally funded schools to draft, publish and widely distribute a notice of non-discrimination.

 The notice should explicitly state the school’s position on gender-based discrimination in all school activities, including education programs, employment opportunities and athletics.
 The notice must also include contact information for the school’s Title IX coordinator(s).

 The statement must be available and accessible for students, parents, employees, unions and any other involved parties.
 Most schools include the notice in a handbook, code of conduct or annual security report, and include a downloadable copy on the school’s website.

 Establish and Announce Reporting Tools

-Schools are legally required to inform students and staff of their right, as a victim, witness or confidante, to file a Title IX violation.
+Schools are legally required to inform students and staff, as well as applicants, parents and unions, of their right, as a victim, witness or confidante, to file a Title IX violation.